chalmerj/introcs-lecture-notes/devel/rst/whilestatements.rst

 We will see a number of common patterns in lots of practice.
 We will use the term *successive modification loop* for loops following this pattern.

-Test yourself: Following the code.
+Test yourself: Follow the code.
 Figure out what is printed.
 If it helps, get detailed and play computer:

 .. literalinclude:: examples/TestWhile1.cs